selamanse/fritzboxtools/README.md

 =============

 this is a module for nodejs.
+It can get Smart Home Data from your fritz!Box, turn on and off Fritz!DECT 200 Outlets.

-currently developed and only tested on mac osx maverics.
+currently developed and only tested on mac osx maverics. depends on following node modules:

+- http (included in nodejs)
+- util (included in nodejs)
+- xml2js
+- MD5
+- optimist (only for examples)

 This tool is currently in progress of development.